Who Rules the Land of Denial?: Plot

 Yuri (Goran Bogdan), Meemo (Andy Yu) and Golem (DJ Qualls) intercept the prison bus by placing a ramp in the road, causing it to crash.
 As they make their way through the prison bus, Nikki (Mary Elizabeth Winstead) and Mr. Wrench (Russell Harvard) break free from their seats, although they remain shackled to each other.
 Mr. Wrench holds off Golem from attacking them, allowing them to escape through the exit door and fleeing into the woods.
-As Yuri, Meemo and Golem leave the bus, a car passes by and sees their faces, forcing Meemo to drive and kill the witnesses.
+As Yuri, Meemo and Golem leave the bus, a car passes by and sees their faces, forcing Meemo to drive after and kill the witnesses.

 As they make their way through the woods, they are being followed by Yuri and Golem, with Yuri acquiring a crossbow after killing a father and son.
 By the next day, Nikki and Mr. Wrench find an ax and try to break their chain, until they are discovered by them, with both being hit by arrows.
 Sensing Yuri in the woods, Mr. Wrench throws his ax at him, cutting off his ear, and they use their chain to behead Golem.
 After breaking their chain, Nikki and Mr. Wrench manage to leave the woods and enter a bowling alley.
 While ordering at a counter, she meets Paul Marrane (Ray Wise).
 Marrane shows her a kitten, which he named Ray, also using the concept of gilgul to signify a kind of reincarnation.
 He tells her that she should use all her power to fight the evil in the world and grants her a car.
 Nikki and Mr. Wrench use the car to flee.
-After they leave, a wounded Yuri enters the bowling alley, where Marrane tells him he has a message for him from Helga Albrecht, revealing that he is the grandson of the boyfriend referenced in the first episode.
+After they leave, a wounded Yuri enters the bowling alley, where Marrane tells him he has a message for him from Helga Albrecht, revealing that this Yuri is the same as the one referenced in the first episode.